 What to Expect at the Infusion Center

 Some procedures require pre-authorization from your insurance company 24 to 48 hours in advance of your scheduled treatment.
 You will be notified by our patient access staff prior to your scheduled appointment if your treatment has not been approved by your insurance company.
-We will involve you in your pre-authorization process to determine the best option for you.

 Family Members or Friends are Welcome to Accompany You